The Career Development Landscape: Evidence and Impact Assessment

 Presenters: Chris Percy (Senior Associate) and Dr Deirdre Hughes OBE (Director, dmh associates)

-This free webinar session:
+This webinar session:

 - examines key concepts, challenges and opportunities in relation to evidence and impact assessment in careers work;